fpco/haskell.fpcomplete.com/content/libraries/async.md

   atomically $ readTVar totalVar
 ```

-Final set of exercises: implement the `replicateConcurrently_` function using:
+Another set of exercises: implement the `replicateConcurrently_` function using:

 * `mapConcurrently_`
 * The `Concurrently` newtype wrapper